chicio/chicio.github.io/_posts/2018-05-08-id3tageditor-swift-read-write-id3-tag-mp3.md

 ```

-So the ID3TagEditor framework is divide in two main parts: one for read/parse an mp3 file and one for write an ID3
+So the ID3TagEditor framework has two main parts: one for read/parse an mp3 file and one for write an ID3
 tag to the mp3 file.
 Let's start from the read/parsing part.
 The main entry point of the library is the class
 `ID3TagParser` that is instantiated from a `ID3TagParserFactory`.
-It main function is the called `parse`.
+Its main function is the called `parse`.
 As the name
  suggest it parses the various frames.
 Before that there are three operation:

  * the version of the tag is extracted by a collaborator called `ID3TagVersionParser`